 On December 5, 2019, the Company entered into a broker loan and security agreement with the Bank of Montreal (the Bank).
-Under the terms of this agreement, the Bank will extend and/or renew up to \$10,000,000 of secured loans on a revolving basis at the Bank's prime rate.
+Under the terms of this agreement, the Bank extended and/or renewed up to \$10,000,000 of secured loans on a revolving basis at the Bank's prime rate.
 The borrowed funds are secured by marketable securities that the Company has on deposit with the Bank.
-As at December 31, 2023 and 2022, no amount is due under this agreement.
+As at December 31, 2024 and 2023, no amount was due under this agreement.